OyeTimmy/Nigeria-Covid-19-Data-Analysis/README.md

-# Usacky-Capstone-Project
+# Covid-19 Nigeria Data Analysis
-Covid-19 Nigerian Data Analysis
+Ustacky Capstone Project

 Analysis of the Novel Covid-19 data in Nigeria using pandas analytics